And the Winner is… Sarens!

-The SGC-250 is the first of the third-generation of ring-based cranes at Sarens.
-It has a maximum load moment of 250,000tonnes/m which allows the lifting of an astonishing 5,000 tonnes.
-Even at a large radius of 100m, the crane is still capable of lifting 2,000 tonnes and, even when doing so, the ground pressure remains below 25tonnes/m².
-This is achieved through the high number of wheel bogies on the double ring beams and the spreader mats that the machine features.
+The SGC-250 is the first of the 3rd generation of ring-based cranes at Sarens.
+It has a maximum load moment of 250.000Tm which allows lifting an astonishing 5.000T.
+Even at a large radius of 100m, the crane is still capable of lifting 2.000T and, even when doing so, the ground pressure remains below 25T/m2.
+This extremely impressive metric is achieved through the high number of wheel bogies on the double ring beams and the spreader mats that the machine features.